 What do I mean by “rooted community?”
 I mean investing in our local communities, increasing the amount of relationships that are tied to just one place, expanding our activities beyond just medical school.
 In practice, this can look like consistent, weekly volunteerism.
 It can be participating in a bowling league with your med school friends.
 It could be joining a church, if you are religiously inclined.
 Or something as simple as knocking on the door of your neighbor and saying hi.
 Anything to build bonds to both places and people.

 It’s so easy to go through medical school without putting down any roots.
 In fact, I bet many would say its just good sense.
 Why invest in a local community when we won’t be here long?
-I will be moving to Wichita, KS (from Kansas City, KS) in approximately 8 months.
-I will live there for 2 years, at most, and move again during residency.
-I will spend 3-5 years in residency, and probably move again for my job.
+I will be moving to Wichita, Kansas (from Kansas City, Kansas) in approximately eight months.
+I will live there for two years, at most, and move again during residency.
+I will spend three to five years in residency, and probably move again for my job.
 An additional move for a fellowship is also a possibility.
-We are all in similar positions – we are a very mobile group.
+We are all in similar positions — we are a very mobile group.
 However, a quote from Ben Sasse always pops in my head when I think about this: “Commit anyway, and act as if your body is going to end up in the place where you are.
 Eventually, you’ll be right.”

 This emptiness is not preordained.
 It is not a requirement of medical school.
 It is the result of choices, conscious and unconscious, that we make every day.
 The more that we engage in activities that build our community, the more our worth will be determined outside of medical school.